 The applicant has submitted an elevation of the proposed gates to be located at the two accesses.
 In particular, the elevations show the gates as being four foot eight inches high with stone and/or brick veneer pillars at either side.
 In addition, a third pillar is proposed within the middle of the LaVilla Vista Place easement to support and provide the mechanism to lock the gate.
 However, the gate at the exit along Founders Park Place is located within 25 feet of the Founders Park Place right-of-way which limits the maximum height of the gate to four feet.
 As such, staff is recommending that prior to Planning Commission approval, a Fence Height Exception be obtained or the gate must be redesigned accordingly.
-Staff is also recommending that the approach along Founders Park Place function as an "exit" only approach in order to prevent stacking and backing up of vehicles into the Founders Park Place right-of-way.
+Staff is also recommending that the approach along Founders Park Drive function as an "exit" only approach in order to prevent stacking and backing of vehicles into the Founders Park Drive right-of-way.

 The site plan identifies a privacy fence along the perimeter of the property.
-To date, an elevation of the privacy fence has not been submitted for review and approval.
-As such, staff is recommending that elevations be submitted for review and approval prior to Planning Commission approval.
+To date, an elevation of the privacy fence has not been submitted for review and approval. staff is recommending that elevations be submitted for review and approval prior to Planning Commission approval.
 In addition, an Exception must be obtained to allow a privacy fence in excess of four feet located within 25 feet of right-of-way if applicable.
-The applicant has submitted a revised letter of intent stating that the privacy fence and the gate will not exceed four feet.
+Update September 11, 2007: The applicant has submitted a revised letter of intent stating that the privacy fence and the gate will not exceed four feet.
 However, an elevation of the proposed gate(s) and privacy fence with dimensions, building material and color scheme has not been submitted for review and approval.
+On September 24, 2007, the applicant submitted a revised fence elevation.
+In particular, the elevation shows the fence with a maximum height of four feet.
+In addition, the elevations show that the fence will be constructed with wrought iron and that the pillars located at the entrances will be constructed of stone or brick veneer.
+The applicant has also indicated that the fence will consist of same shades of brown as the proposed buildings.
+Staff is recommending that the fence conform architecturally to the proposed elevations, color palette and design plans submitted as part of this Initial and Final Planned Residential Development.

-The site plan does not show the proposed privacy fence connecting with the gate.
+The site plan does not show the proposed privacy fence along the entire perimeter of the property or connecting with the gate.
 As such, it is unclear as to the intent of gating the streets.
 Without a continuous fence along the perimeter of the project, it does not appear that the proposed gates are being constructed to provide security.